David Barber (cricketer)

-Thomas David Barber (born 18 November 1937) is a former English cricketer.
+Sir Thomas David Barber, 3rd Baronet Barber of Greasley (born 18 November 1937) is an English former cricketer.
 Barber was a right-handed batsman who bowled right-arm off break.
 He was born at Carlton in Lindrick, Nottinghamshire.

 Barber made a single first-class appearance for Nottinghamshire against Cambridge University in 1960 at Fenner's.
 Barber made scores of 3 in Nottinghamshire's first-innings before he was dismissed by Alan Hurd, while in their second-innings he was dismissed for a duck by David Kirby.
 His only first-class appearance for Nottinghamshire ended in a 161 runs defeat.
 Just after a month later he made a further appearance in first-class cricket, this time for the Free Foresters against Cambridge University at Fenner's.
 He ended the Free Foresters first-innings not out on 2, while he wasn't required to bat in their second-innings, with the Free Foresters winnings by 5 wickets.

 His great-uncle William Barber was also a first-class cricketer.